mustafaikizler/UFOs/README.md

 # UFOs
 ## Overview of Project
-Our project was about the UFO seights and their presentation in a web page.
-By using our source data (data.js) we created a html file by the using Javascript.
-Data.js contain many object that these object contains the data such as date, location, shape and comments about the event.
-Our data was very long, thats why it would be hard to read all of the seights at once.
-In order to make the readability easier, we added a a multiple filters to our website.
-Next step mainly will be about filtering the data. 🔽
+Our project was about the UFO sights and their presentation on a web page.
+By using our source data (data.js) we created an HTML file using Javascript.
+Data.js contain many objects that this object contains the data such as date, location, shape, and comments about the event.
+Our data was very long, that's why it would be hard to read all of the sights at once.
+To make the readability easier, we added multiple filters to our website.
+The next step mainly will be about filtering the data. 🔽
 ## Result
-- First of all we added the filter (input) boxes to our HTML code.
+- First of all, we added the filter (input) boxes to our HTML code.
 ![image](https://user-images.githubusercontent.com/98247252/168511065-aa66304a-26c6-4f1f-bf9f-b647a6fe0424.png)

- #### Next We added function to these inout boxes on the back end.
+ #### Next We added function to these input boxes on the back end.
  - Importing the source _data_ to app.js
  ``` conts tableData = data```
  - Using d3, in order to insert - create table-data into HTML file